 1. Introduction

-At a global level, there is a consensus that climate change will cause changes in variables such as temperature and precipitation, and projections regarding trends in these variables have proven to be helpful in assessing the impact of climate change on the future hydrological regimes, both globally and regionally (Jain and Kumar, 2012).
-The water “crisis” is expected to increase due to climate change, so estimates of water availability under future climatic conditions must become an integral part of water resources planning, land development, and environmental management (Bhatt and Mall, 2015).
+There is a consensus that climate change will cause changes in variables such as global temperature and precipitation.
+Projecting the trends of these variables are helpful for assessing the impact of climate change on future hydrological regimes, both globally and regionally (Jain and Kumar 2012).
+Since water crises are expected to increase due to climate change, estimates of water availability under future climatic conditions must become an integral part of water resource planning, land development, and environmental management (Bhatt and Mall 2015).

-The consequences of climate variability in watersheds are changes in water availability, changes in hydrological processes, and loss of watershed productivity due to floods or droughts, which in turn have an impact on the social and cultural dynamics of communities.
-In recent years, the Andean basins have been studied to identify the impacts of climate change due to their topographic characteristics, size, and ecological, economic, and social importance for South America.
-For example, Vargas et al. (2013) found the most critical conditions for water availability under RCP 8.5 in Chilean Andean basins.
-Similarly, Ragettli et al. (2016) found that runoff in a watershed in Chile decreased significantly under different RCP scenarios.
+Consequences of climate variability for watersheds include changes in water availability and hydrological processes, as well as loss of watershed productivity due to floods or droughts, which in turn have social and cultural impacts on communities.
+Due to their topographic characteristics, size, and ecological, economic, and social importance for South America, climate change impacts on the Andean basins have been studied in recent years.
+For example, Ragettli et al. (2016) found that runoff in a watershed in Chile decreased significantly under different representative concentration pathway (RCP) scenarios.
+Similarly, Vargas et al. (2013) identified the most critical conditions for water availability under an RCP 8.5 scenario in the Chilean Andean basins.
 Lavado et al. (2011) simulated the potential effects of climate change in two watersheds in Peru.
-They found an increase in precipitation in the winter season and a significant decrease in precipitation ranging from 0 to 20% in different seasons of the year.
-Mora et al. (2014), in a watershed in Ecuador, found an increase in the maximum peak flows and a significant decrease in the low flows in a watershed that is essential for agriculture.
-Montenegro et al. (2022) concluded that in the tropical Andean basin of Ecuador, the impact will be an increase in precipitation in all seasons.
+They found increased levels of precipitation in the winter season and a significant decrease in precipitation, ranging from 0 to 20%, in other seasons of the year.
+In Ecuador, Mora et al. (2014) found an increase in the maximum peak flows and a significant decrease in the low flows in a watershed essential for agriculture in that region.
+Montenegro et al. (2022) concluded that in the tropical Andean basin of Ecuador, climate change will cause an increase in precipitation in all seasons.
 In Colombia, Munar et al. (2023) found that there will be an increase in precipitation under different climate scenarios.
-Similarly, Mena et al. (2020) concluded that there will be a reduction in stream flow between 2.6% and 9.6% between 2013 and 2040 (period with the greatest reduction in stream flow).
+Similarly, Mena et al. (2020) concluded that the greatest reduction in stream flow, between 2.6% and 9.6%, will occur between 2013 and 2040.

-In Colombia, water resource management is a high-priority issue because a certainportion of the population is at a high index of scarcity, and action must be taken to meet the demands of the people (Dominguez et al., 2008).
-The effects of the El Niño and Niña phenomena in Colombia on the flow rates are of great importance, since the El Niño phenomenon causes large reductions in flow rates in river basins, sometimes generating shortages (over 30%), while the Niña phenomenon generates increases in flow rates of over 60% (Poveda and Mesa 1996; Hoyos et al. 2013; Córdoba-Machado et al. 2015).
-La Niña phenomenon caused an increase of more than 20% in precipitation during the period 2020 - 2023, reaching historical maximums in different cities and municipalities in Colombia.(Manciu et al. 2023; Vega et al. 2024).
-Meanwhile, the El Niño phenomenon is causing droughts and high temperatures that will lead to a water deficit in Colombia's energy production and water consumption by 2024.
+In Colombia, water resource management is a high-priority issue due to the large proportion of the? population living with a high index of water scarcity (Dominguez et al. 2008).
+The effects of the El Niño and La Niña phenomena (referred to jointly as ENSO) on the flow rates in Colombia are of great importance.
+The El Niño phenomenon causes large reductions in flow rates in river basins, sometimes generating water shortages of more than 30%, while the La Niña phenomenon generates increases in flow rates of over 60% (Poveda and Mesa 1996; Hoyos et al. 2013; Córdoba-Machado et al. 2015).
+The La Niña phenomenon caused an increase in precipitation of more than 20% during the 2020–2023 period, reaching historic highs in multiple cities and municipalities in Colombia (Manciu et al. 2023; Vega et al. 2024).
+Meanwhile, the El Niño phenomenon is currently causing droughts and high temperatures that will lead to a water deficit in Colombia’s energy production and water consumption by 2024.